lcaraffa/sparkling-wasure/README.md

 # Todos
 - ☐ Improving line of sight estimation
-- ☐ Improving / speed up the coloring scheme
+- ☐ Improving / speed up the coloring scheme (actually not working well on tiles intersection)
 - ☐ Improving surface reconstruction score function with state of the art approach.

 # Contributors